waldnzwrld/yarns-loom/README.md

 # Loom
-An alternate firmware for the [Yarns MIDI interface by Mutable Instruments](https://mutable-instruments.net/modules/yarns/).
+An alternative firmware for the [Yarns MIDI interface by Mutable Instruments](https://mutable-instruments.net/modules/yarns/).

 ### Objectives
 - Enhance Yarns as a tool for solo and collaborative musical composition